What is Digital Print for Packaging?

-The drawback to printing digitally is the loss of image quality and, in some cases, smaller paper size.
-It has the inability to deliver the PMS Color System which in turn cannot compete with the color accuracy traditional printers can produce.
+The drawback to printing digitally is the loss of image quality and, in some cases, only available in smaller paper sizes.
+It cannot print in the PMS Color System, which in turn cannot compete with the color accuracy traditional printers can produce.

-Another disadvantage are the stock options.
-Digital printing can only produce certain type of paper materials while traditional printing can print more complex and special substrates such as corrugated, chipboard, grey boards and other thicker paper stocks.
+Another disadvantage is the number of stock options.
+Digital printing can only be produced on certain types of paper materials, while traditional printing can print on more complex and unique substrates such as corrugated, chipboard, grey boards, and other thicker paper stocks.

 Flatbed Digital Print for Packaging

 Flatbed digital printing typically uses an inkjet printer to reproduce digital images.

 Inkjet printing is considered to be the future of digital printing.
 The process uses ultraviolet (UV) curable inks to print digital images on flat surfaces.